pmean/build-website/text/04/acuity.md

 > Bioconductor](http://www.bioconductor.org/labmat.html) that are better
 > written than mine.
 In particular, the \"[Overview of R and
 > Bioconductor](http://www.bioconductor.org/labMat/pdf/RandBioC.pdf)\"
-> handoutÂ  in PDF format is a nice place to start.
+> handout  in PDF format is a nice place to start.
 >
 > R (and Bioconductor) is an [object oriented
 > language](http://en.wikipedia.org/wiki/Object_oriented), which makes